MarwanRagab123/Credit-Card-Fraud-Detection/README.md

 ### Key Features:

-- Implementation of Logistic Regression for fraud detection.
+- Implementation of Logistic Regression and Random Forest for fraud detection
 - Comprehensive evaluation metrics to assess model performance.
 - Visualizations of precision-recall curves to identify optimal thresholds.
-- User-friendly interface for easy integration and usage.

 ### Performance Metrics: